fabiofranke/zotex/README.md

       --api-key <API_KEY>    Zotero API Key with read access to your library.
 Generate a key in your Zotero settings: https://www.zotero.org/settings/keys/new
       --file <FILE>          File that the library will be exported to --interval <INTERVAL>  Interval (in seconds) for periodic exports.
 If not provided, the program will exit after exporting once
-  -h, --help                 Print help
+      --format <FORMAT>      Format to be used for the export [default: biblatex] [possible values: biblatex, bibtex] -h, --help                 Print help
   -V, --version              Print version
 ```